 Having worked with recruitment and HR professionals and companies from Lloyds Banking Group to Unilever to BAE Systems, Kevin delivers real-world, practical advice on culture, policy and strategy.
 He examines how every organisation and department can make the most of their HR functions as well as how to attract, retain and develop talent in the digital age.

 Direct, but also down-to-earth and entertaining, Kevin challenges companies to really grasp the opportunities of change.
 He looks at how to diagnose as well as solve people and talent problems, including how to create better leaders at all levels.
 He considers how a company must and can reflect society and their customers with a diversity of ideas and opinions as well as gender and ethnicity.
 He counters many of the clichés and assumptions of HR and explains how, done right, it can improve personal and organisational openness and growth.

 As well as the everyday business challenges Kevin looks at the near future of people and talent.
-He offers an insight into the new HR tech companies and those experiencing rapid growth with whom he’s working.
+He offers an insight into the new HR tech companies and those experiencing rapid growth with which he’s working.
 He reflects on the possible effects of artificial intelligence on the workplace and what it means for business beyond doom-laden predictions of joblessness and economic turmoil.
 He also explains the millennial view on, and expectations of the working world; whilst not always so different, employers need to be aware of their desire for more flexibility, development and variety.
-As well as his work in business, Kevin has been a regular commentator of labour and employment on BBC TV and radio.
+As well as his work in business, Kevin has been a regular commentator on labour and employment on BBC TV and radio.

 © Copyright 2019 JLA.
 All rights reserved.